A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Method

-The workflow of the proposed HCRF model can be concluded as follows: First, to obtain pixel-level segmentation information, the U-Net~\cite{ronneberger2015u} is trained to build up the pixel-level potential.
-Then, in order to obtain abundant spatial segmentation information in patch-level, we fine-tune three pre-trained CNNs, including VGG-16 \cite{simonyan2014very}, Inception-V3 \cite{szegedy2016rethinking} and ResNet-50 \cite{he2016deep} networks to build up the patch-level potential.
-Thirdly, based on the pixel- and patch-level potentials, our HCRF model is structured.
-In the AM module, a half of abnormal images and their Ground Truth (GT) images are applied to train the HCRF and the attention extraction model is obtained.
+The work-flow of the proposed HCRF model can be concluded as follows: First, the popular segmentation network U-Net~\cite{ronneberger2015u} is trained to segment the images and build up the pixel-level potential at the same time.
+Second, for purpose of obtaining sufficient spatial information in patch-level, three pre-trained CNNs are fine-tuned , including Inception-V3 \cite{szegedy2016rethinking}, VGG-16 \cite{simonyan2014very}, and ResNet-50 \cite{he2016deep} networks to construct the patch-level potential.
+Thirdly, on the basis of the pixel- and patch-level potentials, our HCRF model is structured.
+In the AM module, a half of abnormal images and their Ground Truth (GT) images are applied to train the HCRF.
+Finally, in order to further refine the results, we perform some post-processing algorithm on the images obtained from the HCRF, such as closing operations and hole filling.